-The purpose of the DMV Modernization Project is to replace aging mainframe systems used for driver licensing, motor vehicle titling and registration, and inventory management with a single, modern system that is easier to use, maintain and enhance.
+The Kansas Department of Revenue created the DMV Modernization project in 2008 to replace its aging mainframe systems used for driver licensing, inventory management and motor vehicle titling and registration.

 What is the cost and how are you paying for it?

-The Kansas Department of Revenue relies on county treasurers to help it meet its driver licensing and vehicle titling and registration obligation.
+The Kansas Department of Revenue relies on county treasurers to help it meet its vehicle titling and registration obligation.
+Some county treasurers also offer driverís license and ID card renewals.
 This collaboration ensures that Kansas drivers and vehicle owners have local access to services that are the responsibility of the state.

 County treasurers and law enforcement were pivotal in securing funding for the $40 million project.
 Because of their support, the 2008 Kansas Legislature passed statutes 75-5159 and 75-5160 that provide the mechanism and authority to collect a $4 fee at the time vehicles are registered.